tarunraohs/taskManager/README.md

 This is a simple Task Management Application built with React.js for the front-end and Django for the back-end.

+## Features
+Create tasks with titles, descriptions, and due dates.
+Mark tasks as completed.
+Edit and delete tasks.
+Filter tasks based on status (completed/incomplete).
+Sort tasks by due date or creation date.
+User authentication and authorization.

 ## Running the Application Locally

 ### Frontend (React.js)